PedroGarciaOT/FortifyDockerScripts/README.md

 # FortifyDockerScripts
-My Fortify Docker Scripts for SSC, SCA and ScanCentral.
+My Fortify Docker Scripts for SSC, SCA and ScanCentral SAST.

 In order to setup a demo/test environment you may follow the steps below